wasmerio/wasmer.io/_posts/wasmer-and-trademarks.md

 1. The trademark process had progressed despite not signing the agreement with them.
 2. The United States Patent and Trademark Office (USPTO) was requesting more information to pursue the WebAssembly trademark.

-All this, fortunately meant that we were still on the period where we could decide if we want to further pursue the trademarks or formally abandon them.
+All this fortunately meant that we were still on the period where we could decide if we wanted to further pursue the trademarks or formally abandon them.

 If we had had bad intentions at that moment we could have still pursued the trademark at that time.
 Instead, we left the process to expire, leading to this [official response](https://uspto.report/TM/88703780/NOA20200914205937/) from USPTO in September of the same year: [https://uspto.report/TM/88703780](https://uspto.report/TM/88703780) “Status: Abandoned because the applicant failed to respond”.

 Although all these events still do not portray Wasmer in the best light, I hope they can at least assuage the understandable concerns of our community that we had acted in a way so fundamentally contrary to the values of open source and WebAssembly in particular.
-If you would like any clarifications or to discuss this further please do not hesitate to get in touch.

 ## End note

 Our vision for the future of WebAssembly and Edge Computing remains intact, and whether driven by an alliance of today or a foundation of the future we are very excited about what's coming next.

-Technology is just means to an end, product is always the ultimate value add.
-And on that vision, we plan to empower many developers and enterprises on the future of computing, however centralized (Cloud Computing), mixed (Edge Computing) or completely decentralized (Web3) the computing is.
+Technology is just a means to an end, product is always the ultimate value add.
+And with that vision, we plan to empower developers and enterprises in the future of computing, whether centralized (Cloud Computing), mixed (Edge Computing) or completely decentralized (Web3).

-We want to hear from you, about your projects and ideas on enabling truly universal computing, running safely and fast in any platform.
+We want to hear from you about your projects and ideas for enabling truly universal computing, running safely and quickly on any platform.

-Please do not hesitate to get in touch with us at team@wasmer.io
+Please don't hesitate to get in touch with us at team@wasmer.io